awsdocs/aws-systems-manager-user-guide/doc_source/sysman-inventory-datasync.md

 1. Choose the **Permissions** tab, and then choose **Bucket Policy**\.

 1. Copy and paste the following bucket policy into the policy editor\.
-Replace *AWSDOC\-EXAMPLE\-BUCKET* and *account\-id* with the name of the S3 bucket you created and a valid AWS account ID\.
+Replace *DOC\-EXAMPLE\-BUCKET* and *account\-id* with the name of the S3 bucket you created and a valid AWS account ID\.

    To enable multiple AWS accounts to send inventory data to the central Amazon S3 bucket, specify each account in the policy as shown in the following `Resource` sample: